-Money is almost as taboo a subject as sex.
+Money is almost as taboo a subject as sex and arguably, just as important in a relationship.
+But too few people bring it up.
 Today we are getting financially naked with the Broke Millennial.

 We continue with Money May.
 Erin Lowry of the Broke Millennial joins us to get back to basics.
 How to talk about money, with yourself, your partner, your friends, and your parents.

 Talking Money With Yourself

 We all have areas where we are not honest with ourselves and for a lot of us, money is that area.
 We don’t spend that much eating out, we don’t spend that much on clothes, you don’t spend that much on video games.
 Well, a quick trip through Mint might tell you otherwise.